Medieval Madness: Music and voices

 The music and sounds for this game were composed by Dan Forden.
 Much of the game's dialogue was written by Scott Adsit and Kevin Dorff, at the time members of The Second City in Chicago.

 Tina Fey and Andrea Farrell provided the voices of the various damsels (one of which has a "valley girl" accent), while Greg Freres provided the voices of the jousting announcer and one of the trolls, and Vince Pontarelli provided the voices of Francois Du Grimm and the other troll.
 The rest of the male voices, including the various knights and the Wizard were provided by Scott Adsit (King of Payne, Merlin, the Duke of Bourbon, and Sir Psycho) and Kevin Dorff (Lord Howard Hurtz and the Earl of Ego).
 The game had the largest cast of characters of any pinball machine to date.

-Dan Forden worked on the Mortal Kombat series of games, and his distinctive "Toasty" first used in Mortal Kombat II, was also used on this machine.
+Dan Forden worked on the Mortal Kombat series of games, and his distinctive "Toasty" first used in Mortal Kombat II, was also used on this machine, alongside the "Fatality" voice line.

 Reception

-It was an immediate critical success, earning well on location and achieving widespread popularity among collectors.
+By October 1997 it was at the top of Play Meter's equipment poll of pinball machines, displacing Attack from Mars into second place.
 Many players consider it to be the greatest pinball machine of all time.

+In a retro review in 2020, Nudge Magazine rated the game at 8.4/10, praising the castle, easy to understand gameplay, with humorous and successful theme integration.

-The prototype of the remake consistently out-earned all other pinballs at that location over a 6 month period.
+The prototype of the remake consistently out-earned all other pinballs at that location over a six month period.

 Digital versions

 The table was included in the arcade game cabinet UltraPin in 2006.

 It released for Pinball Hall of Fame: The Williams Collection on several systems between 2008 and 2011.
-The same developer released the table in season one of The Pinball Arcade in 2012, and it was available until June 30, 2018, when all Williams tables were removed due to licensing issues.
+The same developer released the table in season one of The Pinball Arcade in 2012, and it was available until June 30, 2018, when all Williams tables were removed for purchase due to licensing issues.

 Medieval Madness released for Pinball FX3 released on October 9, 2018 in the first volume of Williams tables, and included optional animations.
 A remastered version released for Pinball FX on March 31, 2022; and a VR version released for Pinball FX VR on May 15, 2025 which included an animated dragon next to the machine.